piyushdev-stack/admin-dashboard/README.md

    - Configure build settings (Next.js preset is automatically detected)
    - Automatic deployments will trigger on every push to main branch

-### Alternative Deployment Platforms

-This application can be deployed on any platform that supports Node.js applications:

-- **Netlify** - Static site hosting with serverless functions
-- **Railway** - Full-stack application hosting
-- **AWS Amplify** - Amazon Web Services hosting platform
-- **Digital Ocean App Platform** - Container-based hosting
-- **Heroku** - Cloud application platform
-- **Your own server** - VPS or dedicated server with Node.js support

-### Environment Configuration

-For production deployment, ensure proper environment variables are configured:

-- API endpoints (if using external APIs)
-- Authentication secrets (if implementing real authentication)
-- Analytics tracking codes (if using analytics services)

-## 📊 Project Status

-### Current Implementation Status

-- ✅ **Core Features** - All required features implemented and functional
-- ✅ **API Integration** - Complete Axios-based API service with error handling
-- ✅ **State Management** - Redux Toolkit implementation with TypeScript
-- ✅ **Testing Setup** - Jest and React Testing Library configuration
-- ✅ **Production Build** - Optimized build process with Next.js
-- ✅ **Responsive Design** - Mobile-first responsive layout

-### Known Limitations

-- Authentication is mock-based for demonstration purposes
-- Data is fetched from JSONPlaceholder API (read-only)
-- Some advanced features may require additional API endpoints for full functionality

-## 📄 License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this code for personal and commercial purposes.

-## 🤝 Contributing

-This project was created as an assignment demonstration.
-For educational purposes, feel free to fork and modify the code to explore different implementation approaches.